 Nylon or Poly webbing for strap(s) and/or palm reinforcement.

-You should have three pieces of leather: One very thick, for the one med
+You should have three pieces of leather: One very thick, (6-7oz) for the "sole" of the palm, one medium thickness (4-5oz) for the upper of the palm and another medium thickness for the bracer/gauntlet.

 You can make a closure with Velcro or double D-rings.
 OdyBars are for a child's device and uses a single strap on the third hole.
 There is a space so the strap is comfortable between the plastic and leather.
 ArmBars are for an adult's device and use two straps.
 Loop the straps in holes 1 and 3.